AI inference engine for embedded devices such as NonOS and RTOS. TFLite compatible inference API.

 The C99 core is designed for NonOS / RTOS and small footprint deployments.
 Specific MCU support depends on available memory and toolchain — contact ailia for embedded port details.

 Pass env_id (and optional flags / num_threads) when constructing ailia_tflite.Interpreter.
-The default chooses the fastest available back-end for your platform.
+The default uses the CPU back-end with MKL; to run on the Android NPU you must specify AILIA_TFLITE_ENV_NNAPI (=1).

 An evaluation license is downloaded automatically at runtime, suitable for development and trial.
 For commercial deployment — including embedded redistribution — request a production license.
 See the ailia license terms.